-Calf muscle pump failure, such as old age, stroke, neuromuscular disorders, arthritis or trauma is connected with any cause of persistent weakness or immobility (Youn et al., 2019).
+Calf muscle pump failures, such as old age, stroke, neuromuscular disorders, arthritis, or trauma are connected with any cause of persistent weakness or immobility (Youn et al., 2019).
 Lesions limiting or preventing the mobility of the knee have a specific influence on the calf muscle pump.

-Failure of a valve shutdown which leads to the valve failure and reflux may impact deep, superficial and main or secondary venous systems.
+Failure of a valve shutdown which leads to valve failure and reflux may impact deep, superficial, and main or secondary venous systems.

 If there are no symptoms, medical attention may not be necessary.
 Varicose veins, on the other hand, might deteriorate if left untreated.

-From the body to the heart, veins bring the non-oxygenated blood.
-In the veins one-way valves are present to prohibit retrograde blood flow.
+From the body to the heart, veins bring non-oxygenated blood.
+In the veins, one-way valves are present to prohibit retrograde blood flow.